Every US state’s best value for money restaurant

 Maryland: Woodberry Kitchen, Baltimore

 It's pretty rare to find a place that's a much-loved foodie destination, is favored by A-listers (including Michelle Obama), and won't break the bank – but Baltimore's Woodberry Kitchen ticks all the boxes.
 This fantastic farm-to-table restaurant is noteworthy for its commitment to sourcing local ingredients.
-You can get a generous entrée for under $20, plus there are often excellent deals on sharing platters (including crab and oysters) for the whole table.
+You can get a generous entrée for around $20, plus there are often excellent deals on sharing platters (including crab and oysters) for the whole table.

 Massachusetts: The Union Oyster House, Boston

 Established in 1826, the Union Oyster House is the longest continuously operating restaurant in the country.
-Throughout its storied past, this legendary spot has welcomed notable figures such as JFK (before he was president), renowned statesman Daniel Webster, and even Louis Philippe, the King of France, who resided above the restaurant during his exile in the late 18th century.
+Throughout its storied past, this legendary spot has welcomed notable figures such as JFK (before he was president), statesman Daniel Webster, and even Louis Philippe, the King of France, who resided above the restaurant during his exile in the late 18th century.
 True to the restaurant's name, seafood is its specialty; its clam chowder is renowned, and has a price tag of around $13.

 Michigan: Marrow, Detroit

-Lauded as one of Detroit's best new restaurants, Marrow is run by former Top Chef finalist Sarah Welch.
-A butcher's shop and restaurant, Marrow focuses on high-quality, responsibly sourced meat, but there are some excellent vegetarian options on the menu, too – including the much-loved maitake mushroom dumplings.
+Lauded as one of Detroit's best restaurants, Marrow is run by former Top Chef finalist Sarah Welch.
+A butcher's shop and restaurant, Marrow focuses on high quality, responsibly sourced meat, but there are some excellent vegetarian options on the menu, too – including the much-loved maitake mushroom dumplings.
 Customers say prices feel more than fair, given the quality on offer.
 Look out for the family-style chef's selection (price varies) – five courses of seasonal dishes and chef's favorites that you won't find on the à la carte menu.

 Minnesota: Young Joni, Minneapolis